hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-And now with this nice JWT (JSON web token) we would be able to assume the role the challenge is telling us to assume.
+And now, with this nice JWT (JSON Web Token), we would be able to assume the role the challenge is telling us to assume.

 ```shell
 $ aws sts assume-role-with-web-identity --web-identity-token eyJraWQiOiJ1cy1lYXN0LTEtNyIsInR5cCI6IkpXUyIsImFsZyI6IlJTNTEyIn0.eyJzdWIiOiJ1cy1lYXN0LTE6MTU3ZDYxNzEtZWVhNi1jMGRhLTE0YmQtMTFjMTI2NzhjMWE4IiwiYXVkIjoidXMtZWFzdC0xOmI3M